metno/weatherapi-docs/doc/usage.md

 *Note: We are gradually phasing out the `content_type` parameter in favour of specifying the format as a file extension (e.g. `/available.json`).*

+## Response status codes

+Every call to the API returns an HTTP status code, like `200 OK` or `404 Not Found`. **It is important that your client checks these codes and take action accordingly.** There is a long list of possible values and their explanation on the [Status Code page](./StatusCodes).
+In addition you can check the `Errorclass` response header for a more detailed explanation.

 ## Data compression

 Response body data of the following MIME types are gzip encoded, if the client requests this in the HTTP headers.